wavefrontHQ/docs/pages/doc/access.md

-## Changing the Access Control Security Preference
+## Change the Access Control Security Preference

 Initially, all users can *view* all dashboards and alerts.
 In addition, global permissions apply:
 * Users with Dashboard permission can modify all dashboards